saheelraut/CS558-Intro-to-ComputerSecurity/Assignment 3/readme.txt

 -----------------------------------------------------------------------
 Steps to Compile and Execute the program:
-1.Run the following command to Compile the program: javac rsaalgorithm.java
+1.Run the following command to Compile the program: javac RsaAlgorithm.java
-2.Run the following command to Execute the program: java rsaalgorithm <prime number> <prime number>
+2.Run the following command to Execute the program: java RsaAlgorithm <prime number> <prime number>